 I became a grandmother 13 years ago last week.
 But here’s the thing.
 It’s quite likely that I might never have known that I was a grandmother.
-All three of my grandchildren are my son’s kids, and I relinquished him for adoption as a newborn.
-Without reunion, I would not know that they exist.
-My daughters would not be aunts.
-The great-grandchildren count for my mom would be halved.
-Adoption is a very large stone dropped into the pond of life, and the ripples just keep expanding.
+All three of my grandchildren are my son’s kids, and I relinquished him in a closed adoption as a newborn.
+Without reunion, I would not know that any of my grandchildren exist.
+Adoption can result in a multi-generational loss.

 Exactly.
 The ripples on the pond which never cease.
 The onion of layers never, ever all peeled away.